bbtools-ps/distribute-project/README.md

-# DISTRIBUTE PROJECT GULP
+# Distribute Project

-**Distribute Project GULP** is a BatchScript that is used to start the *Gulp* inside the current directory.
+**Distribute Project** is a BatchScript that is used to start the *Gulp* inside the current directory.

 ## Running